Right to Choose ADHD: What SENCOs Need to Know in 2026

 Step two: Explain the school's role clearly and early.
 Schools gather evidence and implement adjustments; they do not diagnose.
 The SENCO is not in a position to confirm or challenge the clinical diagnosis, and should not be asked to.
 What the school can do is describe what is observed in the educational setting and identify what provision is already in place and what additional support may be appropriate.
 This distinction, between the clinical role and the educational role, is one of the most important things to communicate clearly to families at the first contact.

 Step three: Gather formal school-based evidence.
-This means completing a teacher observation using a standardised instrument such as the Conners Teacher Rating Scale, reviewing existing attainment data, consulting with subject teachers about what they observe in class, and reviewing any existing provision mapping entries for the pupil.
+This means completing a teacher observation using a standardised instrument such as the Conners Teacher Rating Scale, reviewing existing attainment data, consulting with subject teachers about what they observe in class, and reviewing any existing provision mapping entries for the learner.
 This process should take no more than two weeks and should be completed before the review meeting, not during it.

 Step four: Share evidence objectively with the assessing clinician.
 If the RTC provider has not sought school observations, the SENCO can contact them directly to share the school's evidence.
 Most providers welcome this.
 The aim is not to challenge the diagnosis but to ensure the clinician has the full picture, including what is working in school and what is not.
 This supports better clinical recommendations and reduces the risk of recommendations that do not reflect the educational context.